top of page

 The Deeper Cost: Losing Contact with Reality

-Perhaps the deepest cost of underfunctioning is that it gradually distances you from reality — both external reality and internal reality.
+Perhaps the deepest cost of underfunctioning is that it gradually distances you from reality — both external reality and your internal reality.

 Externally, avoiding responsibility, delaying action, or staying dependent prevents you from seeing your own capabilities clearly.
 You never fully discover what you are capable of learning, accomplishing, or recovering from because you rarely give yourself the opportunity to test those capacities.
 By avoiding effort, challenge, or responsibility, you avoid important information.
 Your true potential remains unknown.